Colin-Enggist/Vue-Strapi-Todolist/README.md

 # Future

 I definetly also want to upload a reposetory of a Project where I have a clean Code and a proper structure in my Component folder.
-This will properly be a React-Native Project because I simply have a lot of expirience with that Frame-work and I also want to have a reference for a Project where I implement all of the knowledge I gained in the time I started working and learning in Web-developement.